hackersatcambridge/workshop-archlinux/content/notes/notes.md

 % Robin McCorkell
 % 2017-01-25

-# Setup Instructions
+# Getting Started

-Follow the Setup Instructions [here](../../info/setup_instructions.md)
+## Virtual Machines

+For those unfamiliar, a VM is:

+* A way to run other OSes on your machine
+* A way to segregate resources
+* A place to break things with no consequences

+## Create the VM

+* Type: Linux, Arch Linux (64-bit)
+* RAM: 1024MB is fine, more if you can spare
+* Storage: Dynamically allocated, 8GB
+* In settings:
+    - System -> Motherboard -> Enable EFI (important!)

+## Booting into the Arch ISO

+* Click on the VM, press Start
+* Select start-up disk: find your downloaded ISO
+* `root@archiso ~ #`

 # The Fun™ Begins

-For more details, check out the Arch Wiki - Installation guide
+For more details, check out the [Arch Wiki - Installation guide](https://wiki.archlinux.org/index.php/Installation_guide)

 ![](images/arch-wiki.png)